-They are also immersed with their friends and starting to take turns instead of just playing side-by-side.
+They are also immersed with friends and start taking turns instead of just playing side by side.

-“They tend to have clear preferences on what they like or want to do,” says Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
+“They tend to have clear preferences on what they like or want to do,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”

-Their pretend play is a little more complicated, as they come to understand narratives and differentiate between fantasy and reality, says Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
-Capes and dress-up props as well as outdoor toys or science (magnifying glasses, bug jars, shovels for dirt) allow them to explore their world
+Their pretend play is a little more complicated as they come to understand narratives and differentiate between fantasy and reality, said Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+Capes and dress-up props, as well as outdoor toys or science gadgets — like magnifying glasses, bug jars and shovels for dirt — allow them to explore their world.

 “If you’re buying Legos, just buy regular Legos.
-Don’t feel like you have to buy pink ones because you have a girl,” Conti says.
+Don’t feel like you have to buy pink ones because you have a girl,” Conti said.

 If you need to organize your Legos, here are 5 brilliant, mom-approved hacks for keeping them tiny and out of your bare foot's way.